+The superfluid chain phase emerges in a strong electric field directed perpendicular to a stack of two-dimensional (2D) traps.
+The dipole moment of a chain is directed along the electric field and does not depend on the coordinate.
+To produce the effective magnetic field the real magnetic field should have nonzero component in the plane parallel to 2D traps and be nonuniform.

-One can see that in the case of uniform $\mathbf{E}$ a nonuniform real magnetic field is required to generate the effective magnetic field.
-To create such a field one can explore the flaring magnetic field at the end of the solenoid \cite{6}.
-The projection of the real magnetic field to the plane parallel to the solenoid axis is axially symmetric and has only the radial component: $\mathbf{B}_{pl}=B_0\mathbf{r}/4R_0$, where $\mathbf{r}$ is the 2D radius-vector in the ($x,y$) plane counted from the solenoid axis, $B_0$ is the real magnetic field deep inside the solenoid, $R_0$ is the solenoid radius, and the inequality $r\ll R_0$ is implied.
-The real magnetic field has also nonzero $z$-component that is quite large in the trap plane.
-The suppress this component one can use two solenoids with oppositely directed current and put the trap between their ends.
-The solenoid creates the uniform effective magnetic field for the dipoles
+Here we consider two configurations of the magnetic field.
+The first one emerges at the face end of a solenoid.
+The second is generated by a flat coil.
+The magnetic field of a solenoid is circularly symmetric.
+Near the face end it has nonzero radial component.
+The projection of the magnetic field to the plane of the face end of a long solenoid is equal to $\mathbf{B}_{pl}\approx B_s\mathbf{r}/4 R_s$, where $B_s$ is the magnetic field deep inside the solenoid, $R_s$ is the solenoid radius, and $r$ is counted from the solenoid axis (the inequality $r<R_s$ is implied).
+The normal to the face end plane component of the effective magnetic field is uniform: